 Schedule a CT scan appointment

-For your convenience, imaging services are offered in Boulder and Lafayette:
+For your convenience, imaging services are offered in Boulder, Lafayette and Erie:

 Foothills Hospital (Boulder)